 - 1. This is an in-person, face-to-face class.
 I intend to teach the course accordingly, and to adhere to the admonition of my dean: - CLAS Dean (August 4, 2021): Faculty should continue to plan to teach their courses as posted in the schedule.
 Please don't make individual exceptions to allow students to participate remotely in face-to-face courses.
 We know how disruptive that is to both faculty and students. - 2.
-Statement precluding the student use of cell phones or laptops or other electronic communication devices in the classroom: Students will not be permitted to use cell phones or laptops or Kindles or iPads or Surfaces or other electronic communication devices while class is in session.
-If you should need to check your phone for extraordinary reasons, please just quietly remove yourself from the classroom and check your cell for communications in the hallway.
+Statement precluding the student use of cell phones or laptops or other electronic communication devices in the classroom: Students will not be permitted to use cell phones or laptops or Kindles or iPads or Surfaces or other electronic communication devices while class is in session. - (a) If you should need to check your phone for extraordinary reasons, please just quietly remove yourself from the classroom and check your cell for communications in the hallway.
 In the case of an emergency or other unexpected exigency, tend to your emergency or unexpected exigency.
-Otherwise, please simply quietly return to class immediately after checking your phone. - 3.
+Otherwise, please simply quietly return to class immediately after checking your phone. - (b) If you are someone who likes to keep your class notes on one of your machines, simply take the best notes that you can by hand, on paper, and then "copy" them after class to your machine, enhancing them in whatever ways you see fit.
+This activity, in itself, is a great learning activity, one which affords you opportunities to clarify, expand, and reinforce your knowledge. - 3.
 In consideration of lingering COVID consequences, I will generally distribute significant documents, including assignments, by posting them to the course web site. - 4.
 In the event that the college should need to go remote, as it did starting in March, 2020, I plan to use a teaching model that I developed for use at that time and that served me and my students well for the 2+ semesters that in-person teaching was so severely limited.
 If the need should arise, I will send you an email with a description of the model.
 With luck, that unfortunate situation will not recur this semester.